zachshallbetter/Image-Inspector/README.md

   - `test_layer_identification.py`: Unit tests for layer identification functions.
   - `test_font_recognition.py`: Unit tests for font recognition functions.
   - `test_utils.py`: Unit tests for utility functions.

-## Contributing

-Contributions to Inspector are welcome!
-If you find any issues or have ideas for enhancements, please open an issue or submit a pull request on the [Inspector GitHub repository](https://github.com/your-username/Inspector).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Additional Documentation
 For more details on the architecture and functionalities of the Inspector tool, please refer to the following documents in the `docs/` directory:
 - [Overview](docs/overview.md)